 2. Describe how did you first get into blogging?

 As said, it got started in 2016 while browsing over the internet, looking for a solution.
 That landed me on a technology blog, which was maintained by a single person.
 That forced me to dig about blogging more.
 I always wanted to create a platform where I could write about my learnings.

 Hold down a second, I didn’t know till that time, that one could even earn through blogging.
 What could be better than that?
 You share what you know and can even earn out of it.
 Encouraging right?

 I started going through more and reading articles every day apart from being in a full-time job.
 The idea was making me too curious those days.

 I came to know that apart from putting banners into your websites, there are more earning streams which can be activated as the blog grows and more footsteps come in.
 I am talking about Affiliate Marketing, Product Reviews and more.

 3. Can you tell me some of your strengths that really helped you in blogging?

 Yeah, while being strong in the technology front.
 That geeky aspect helped me understand the technical aspects quite easily.
 And setting up, playing with the code, modifying things weren’t getting too difficult for me even initially.

-Because of that maintaining a website was easier and keep them error free was not a too daunting task for me.
+Because of that maintaining a website was easier and keeping them error free was not a too daunting task for me.
 Thus, I always wanted to start a blog which is niche specific and could be public, that let me start a new blog on WordPress recently navinrao.com.
 I am publishing articles on it which are only related to WordPress.

 Apart from being techy, I love to write as well.
-And that too been an asset for me starting a blog right away.
+And that too has been an asset for me starting a blog right away.
 Though I haven’t started writing right away, I dedicated some time to learn SEO and all.